mrgold92/console_codeigniter/README.md

 ## To use it:

-From the command console and being positioned at the root of the project, we will put
+From the command console and being positioned at the root of the project, we will put:

+**bash**

 ```bash
 usuario@NOMBRE MINGW64 /ruta/raiz